Admissions Live Chat

 Extra and Co-curricular Mandatory Attendance Policy

-The college reserves the right to cancel classes due to unforeseen circumstances such as inclement weather.
+The college reserves the right to cancel classes due to unforeseen circumstances, such as inclement weather.
 The college uses Rave Alert to contact you.

-Retake a Course
+Retake a class

-If you're not satisfied with your grades in a class, you may be able to retake the class in an effort to get a higher grade.
+If you're not satisfied with your grades in a class, you may be able to retake the class to get a higher grade.
 You'll have to satisfy certain conditions, and you should be aware that some four-year institutions don't honor ECC's retake policy.
 Meet with an academic advisor to discuss your options.

-Audit a Course or Pass/No Credit Option
+Audit a class or Pass/No Credit Option

 Join a Class Waitlist

 If the class section you want to take is full, put yourself on a waitlist and hope a spot opens up.
 Here's what you need to know.

 - Join a class waitlist.